6 Tips to Create an Ambassador Program for Your Nonprofit

 - Social media followers

-Use software solutions like your donor management system and volunteer management platform to identify long-time, highly engaged supporters.
+Use your nonprofit CRM to identify long-time, highly engaged supporters.
 Filter your database by length of involvement or number of interactions to find your top supporters.
+You may also look for supporters with strong community connections—such as local business owners or microinfluencers—who have built-in audiences with whom they could share your cause.

 2. Brand your ambassador program.